Darunavir, Cobicistat, Emtricitabine, and Tenofovirpronounced as (da roon' a veer) (koe bik' i stat)

 If you have trouble swallowing the tablets, you can split them into two pieces with a tablet-cutter.
 Take the split tablets right after cutting them.
 Do not save them for future use.

-The combination of darunavir, cobicistat, emtricitabine, and tenofovir helps to control HIV infection but do not cure it.
+The combination of darunavir, cobicistat, emtricitabine, and tenofovir helps to control HIV infection but does not cure it.
 Continue to take darunavir, cobicistat, emtricitabine, and tenofovir even if you feel well.
 Do not stop taking darunavir, cobicistat, emtricitabine, and tenofovir without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.